viamin/nativeson/README.md

 Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).